mozilla/python_mozaggregator/README.md

 ## Development and deployment

+Note: if you are on Windows you might want to disable `core.autocrlf` to avoid git converting LF endings to CRLF when checking out.

 To start hacking on your local machine:
 ```bash
 vagrant up
 vagrant ssh
 ```

+If vagrant fails to download a box on Windows 10 then follow the workaround mentioned [here](https://github.com/mitchellh/vagrant/issues/6754).

 To run tests within the Vagrant VM:
 ```bash